Pine Barrens tree frog: Distribution

 Dryophytes andersonii primarily inhabits the Atlantic Coastal Plain.
 Due to the limited extent of suitable habitats, the species is currently distributed in three disjunct areas in the southeastern United States: the New Jersey Pine Barrens; the Sandhills of North and South Carolina; and the Florida panhandle and southern Alabama.
 The New Jersey populations are the largest currently recorded.
-Although one specimen of D. andersonii is known from Richmond County Georgia, a population is not known to currently exist there.
+Although one specimen of D. andersonii is known from Richmond County, Georgia, a population is not known to currently exist there.

 Dryophytes andersonii is the state frog of North Carolina.
 It was selected through a poll organized by the North Carolina Herpetological Society, in which the Pine Barrens tree frog was chosen alongside the marbled salamander.

 Conservation status

 The Floridian population of Dryophytes andersonii was listed as endangered by the US Fish and Wildlife Service between 1977 and 1983, when additional populations were found in Florida.
-The IUCN has classified the species overall as Near Threatened as of 2004.
+The IUCN classified the species overall as Near Threatened in 2004 and 2017, downlisting it to Least Concern in 2023.

 Pine Barrens tree frogs are rarely encountered in sites where nonnative amphibians, such as bullfrogs, and nonnative fish are present, suggesting that they are poor competitors.
 As a consequence of this, D. andersonii populations found in or near developed and agricultural areas are believed to be the most at risk due to the greater presence of nonnative species there.

 The Pine Barrens tree frog is currently listed as Threatened in the state of New Jersey.

 Overall, habitat loss is the key challenge in conservation efforts.
 Temporal analyses of total wetland habitat from 2001 to 2016 offer quantitative evidence for this claim (with some difference by wetland type).
 For instance, woody wetlands have increased in New Jersey and Florida within the Pine Barrens Treefrog's range, while they have declined in North Carolina and South Carolina.